 Starting with the plan offers a clear path to a solution for understanding structure, urban role, social impact.

-- Capitals landmark viewpoints visible from observation points provide a starting frame for touring the structure’s massing.
+- Capital's landmark viewpoints visible from observation points provide a starting frame for touring the structure's massing.

-- narkomfin; uspenski provide references for rhythm, zoning, social-oriented massing.
+- Narkomfin; Uspenski provide references for rhythm, zoning, social-oriented massing.

-- unesco-listed districts in the capital’s historic core serve as a broader frame for understanding this object within a wider heritage context.
+- UNESCO-listed districts in the capital's historic core serve as a broader frame for understanding this object within a wider heritage context.

 - Navigating the area: readily trace vertical bands from terrace viewpoints; starting from a central axis helps the mind interpret massing.